• Skip to primary navigation

 • More puff pastry recipes

 Golden crispy puff pastry, and a moist pork and apple filling (with extra hidden veggies too!), make these homemade sausage rolls very hard to resist!
-Perfect for picnics, lunchboxes and kids lunches, they freeze well too.
+Like my ploughman’s sausage rolls and honey mustard sausage rolls, they are perfect for picnics, lunchboxes and kids lunches, they freeze well too.

 Why we love this sausage roll recipe